WenvyG/Lenovo-ideapad-110-15IKB-Hackintosh/README-EN.md

   - `Clover`   It will NO LONGER be maintained,  so I will only release the lastest version before I switch to Opencore,  but you still can try to upgrade the `CLOVERX64.efi`,  `Kexts`and`drivers`by yourself.

-- `OpenCore`  This one will bemaintained by me for a long time.
+- `OpenCore`  This one will be maintained by me for a long time.
 OpenCore' s version is 0.5.9,  It's base on the [Acidanthera](https://github.com/acidanthera)'s offical [Release](https://github.com/acidanthera/OpenCorePkg/releases), theoretically I will update the latest version of OC in a week after it is released.

 - ### Bios Settings